How do you create a clear and compelling business story that makes your business stand out?

 2. How to craft a compelling business message

-Now you know WHY you need a message.
+Now you know WHY you need a brand story.

 But how do you create one that people remember and recite?